Executive Council

 • Robyn Brown - Executive Council

 Robyn Brown (she/her) is currently a coordinator for a legislatively mandated study on North Carolina's Judicially Managed Accountability and Recovery Courts (JMARCs) through UNC-Wilmington.
 Robyn holds a BA in Criminology from North Carolina State University and both an MA in Sociology and Criminology and a post-baccalaureate certificate in Women's and Gender Studies from UNCW.
 Previously, she served for four years as a full-time Sociology instructor at a community college, where she was actively involved in running the Pride organization and earned nominations for the Marilyn Goodman Anderson Award for Excellence in Teaching.
-While the nature of her work has shifted from teaching the foundations of our field to examining state and local efforts to address substance abuse, Robyn remains dedicated to community efforts and continues to examine how inequality persists across various systems.
+While the nature of her work has shifted from teaching the foundations of our field to examining state and local efforts to address substance use disorder, Robyn remains dedicated to community efforts and continues to examine how inequality persists across various systems.

 • Julie Krueger - Executive Council